rose620/Movie_Recommender_System/README.md

-# recommender_system: Data exploration and visualizations of movie dataset.
-Movie recommendation systems based on correlation of ratings as well as content based recommender based on cosine similarity of text vectors
+# recommender_system: Data exploration and visualizations of IMDB data from 2006 to 2016.
+Movie recommendation systems based on correlation of ratings as well as content based recommender based on cosine similarity of text vectors.